Skip to main content

 • Follow the hints provided

-2. Verify Deployment
+3. Verify Cloud Deployment

 curl https://figma-console-mcp.southleft.com/health